IngeborgArdoe/training/discovery/datamart_part1.md

 * Day
 * Week

-Data Sources that are added more than once represent different connections, in this case Borough, Service Zone and Taxi Zone.
+Data Sources that are added more than once represent different connections, in this case Borough, Community District and Taxi Zone.
 For example, the two data sources for Taxi Zone represents **pick up zone** and **drop off zone** in Yellow Trip.

-Evaluate the data sources' max occurence, if it should be private and if it should **Allow Aggreagate Requests Only**.
+For each data source you should evaluate the data sources' max occurence, if it should be private and if it should **Allow Aggreagate Requests Only**.

 There are multiple methods of adding data sources to the data mart.
 Use the method you prefer and add data sources to the data mart.
 The methods are summarised below.